oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     **Instance Details**

-    **Request Name** :  Autofilled with latest timestamp.
-Can be mofidied incase needed.
+    **Request Name** :  Auto filled with latest timestamp.
+Can be modified in case needed.

-    **Zone** : Autofilled with default option, Sales Infra Zone.
+    **Zone** : Auto filled with default option, Sales Infra Zone.

     **Properties**  can help user locate an instance more quickly.